The Company: Life's Abundance, Inc.

-Review Summary: Network marketing company specialising in health and wellness products for both humans and animals.
-They don’t push the recruiting side of things too heavily and overall appear to be a fairly ethical company with quality products.
-I do not actively recommend or promote this but it does deserve a thumbs up all things considered.
+This is a network marketing company specialising in health and wellness products for both humans and animals.
+They don't push the recruiting side of things too heavily and overall appear to be a fairly ethical company with quality products.
+I'll show you what I found in detail below.

 The company was founded in 1999 by Dennis and Carol Berardi under the original name of Trilogy Online.
 I did some digging and learned that they had 2 prior company websites that no longer exist and simply re-direct to the Life's Abundance website.

 - 2000: www.healthypetnet.com was registered (not operating)

 Dennis and Carol both appear to have seen quite a bit of success within the network marketing space over the years and there were no alarming red flags about them or their previous companies during my research.
 The companies products are distributed through the multi level marketing business model in the United States and (for a premium) on various online stores such as Amazon.